irmaktekin/TourismAgencySystem/README.md

 Room Management:

 Add rooms to hotels with specific details like room type, bed count, stock_count, etc.
-Update room details within a hotel.
-Remove rooms from a hotel.

 Reservation Management:

 Make reservations for rooms in hotels for specified dates.
-View existing reservations.
+View existing reservations according to address, terms and guest count.
 Cancel reservations if needed.

 Technologies Used
 Java: Core programming language.
 Swing: GUI toolkit for building the application's graphical interface.